Forlino/Forlino/README.md

 ### Hi 👋, Im Lucas
 #### Web & Mobile Developer
-Owner of Shopping Simulator in Roblox
+Co-owner of Quazard Card Game and Shopping Simulator in Roblox

 READ!: If you come to see my work, keep in mind that many of them are private or in other platforms!!